CloudLabsAI-Azure/mslearn-azure-ml/Instructions/09-Run-pipelines.md

     pip install azure-ai-ml
     ```

-    > Ignore any (error) messages that say that the packages couldn't be found and uninstalled.
+    > NOTE: Ignore any (error) messages that say that the packages couldn't be found and uninstalled.

 1. Run the following command to clone a Git repository containing notebooks, data, and other files to your workspace: